 - by having a Constitution and Rules that clearly and transparently set out how financial firms should interact with us, ensuring that they cannot unduly influence the outcome of any complaint.

-- by requiring all members of AFCA to meet the costs of the service by paying a membership levy, along with fees for every complaint received about them.
+- by requiring all members of AFCA to meet the costs of the service by paying an annual registration fee, user charges, and fees for every complaint received about them.
 Payments have to be made whatever the outcome of the complaint.
+Find out more.